sofiechan home

 Consider a slice-of-life anime and what it chooses to romanticize.
 Commuting to work, preparing a meal, reading a book, drinking some tea, watching a movie.
 The characters are typically unambitious, the opposite of a shonen character who sacrifices everyth...

-posted 3d ago with
+posted 4w ago with 2 replies

 The Slice of Life Mi